PeptideFox

 What is the recommended GHK-Cu dosage and protocol?

-GHK-Cu is dosed at 1–2.5 mg subcutaneously 2–3 times per week for 6–8 weeks.
-Topical is an alternative route: 0.1–0.3% concentration applied nightly for facial use, 0.5–2% for scars or targeted repair.
-For hair support, 0.5–2% scalp serums applied daily, allowing 3–6 months before assessing results.
-Injectable results typically become visible at weeks 4–6 with continued improvement through week 12.
+Injectable protocols run 1–2.5 mg subcutaneously 2–3 times per week for 6–8 weeks.
+The topical route runs at 0.1–0.3% concentration for facial use and 0.5–2% for scars or targeted repair, applied nightly.
+Hair-support protocols run 0.5–2% scalp serums daily, with results assessed at 3–6 months.
+In the reports, injectable changes register at weeks 4–6 with continued improvement through week 12.

 Does GHK-Cu need to be cycled or can I take it continuously?

-Injectable GHK-Cu follows self-limiting courses of 6–8 weeks, after which you assess results and decide whether to repeat.
-Topical GHK-Cu (the alternative route) can be used continuously without cycling — it's a low-dose, locally acting application with no systemic tolerance concerns.
+Injectable GHK-Cu follows self-limiting courses of 6–8 weeks, with results assessed at the end of each course before any repeat.
+Topical GHK-Cu (the alternative route) runs continuously without cycling — it's a low-dose, locally acting application with no systemic tolerance concerns.
 There is no evidence that continuous topical use loses effectiveness over time, though some users alternate between GHK-Cu and retinoid-based products to address different repair pathways.

 Is GHK-Cu the same as "copper peptide serum"?